-- a) a fully-mounted dressage-type saddle (including all-purpose) of traditional or treeless construction is compulsory and may be used with or without a saddlecloth - b) all parts of the saddle to be black or brown only.
+- a) a fully mounted dressage-type saddle (including all-purpose) of traditional or treeless construction is compulsory and may be used with or without a saddlecloth - b) all parts of the saddle to be black or brown only.
 Coloured piping on the seat of the saddle permitted - c) Western saddles are not permitted and will entail elimination - d) any saddle that does not meet the required criteria will entail elimination - e) a crupper may be worn by ponies - f) saddlecloths may be square or shaped.
-White is preferred but conservative colours permitted - g) refer to the EA General Regulations for information on flags and sponsor logos on saddlecloths
+White is preferred but pale colours permitted - g) a sheepskin/fleece girth cover is permitted